top of page

 Structure, governance and management

 The Society is governed by a written constitution that sets out its purpose and structure, and describes how it operates.
-When it became a Charity the Society appointed five Trustees, with two more appointed in 2019 and one more in 2022.
+The Horti became a Charity in 2016.

 AGM and Committee

-The Society's affairs are managed by the Horti committee who are elected annually at the General Meeting.
+The Society's affairs are managed by the Horti committee.
+Trustees are elected annually at the General Meeting.

 Honorary President: Jenny Wilkes